HR Topics Leadership Tips

 3 Essentials to Keep Your Team’s Trust AFTER a Layoff

+Maintaining trust after a layoff is essential to moving forward.
 Watching co-workers pack boxes and exit the building is an unsettling experience.
-Your team will likely be blindsided as they see layoffs unfold.
+Your team may be blindsided as they watch the layoff unfold.
 The ground becomes shaky.
 Rumors are formed.
-Trust is broken.

-As a manager, you set the tone for recovery after a layoff.
+As a manager, you set the tone for recovery and regaining trust after a layoff.
 Address uncertainty head-on and find your new normal with these 3 tips.

 1. Make Communication a Priority